-I charge 20% of the full fee for projects with a 48-hour or less deadline.
+I charge 25% of the full fee for projects that require me to work to an urgent deadline.
 Of course, this rush fee is optional.
 If you’d rather not pay it, we can choose a deadline that gives me a little more time to work on your project.

 Rolling hours for retainer agreements